 Special reunion classes

-A 50th reunion celebration at Augustana is a very special opportunity for alumni to reconnect with our college and with long ago classmates and friends.
+A 50th reunion celebration at Augustana is a special opportunity for alumni to reconnect with the college and with classmates and friends.
 As you spend time together at Augustana exploring the campus, learning about Augie today, talking and laughing about past times, you have the opportunity to reflect on the time spent living and learning “By the Mighty Mississippi.”

 We hope that you will also use the opportunity to reflect on the excellent education that you experienced and work together with your classmates to provide an exceptional reunion gift which can help to make the Augustana experience as unique and meaningful for today’s students as it was for you.
 We look forward to hosting you on campus for your 50th reunion.